jho-on/vue-tic-tac-toe/README.md

-# vue-tic-tac-toe
+# Tic Tac Toe
- An tic tac toe game made with Vue framework
+An tic tac toe game made with Vue framework.
+You can see the project working [here](https://jho-on-tic-tac-toe.vercel.app)